Skip to main content

 Updated over a week ago

-You choose which groups you want to compete against each other*, then set when you want the Battle to commence and when you want it to finish.
-During those times, pupils can play in any game type and, at the end, the team with the highest average of correct answers will be crowned the winner.
+You choose which groups you want to compete against each other, then set when you want the Battle to commence and when you want it to finish.
+During those times, students can play in any game type and, at the end, the team with the highest average of correct answers will be crowned the winner.

 Top of the Rocks is a bit like a giant Battle of the Bands, but between all the classes in a group of affiliated or neighbouring schools.